Detection of standing internal gravity waves in experiments with convection over a wavy heated wall: Experimental set-up

 \section{Experimental set-up}

 In this section we describe the experimental set-up.
-The experiments have been conducted in air as the working fluid in rectangular chamber with dimensions $L_x \times L_y \times L_z$, where $L_x = L_z = 26$ cm, $L_y=58$ cm and the axis $z$ is in the vertical direction.
+The experiments have been conducted in air as the working fluid in rectangular chamber with dimensions $L_x \times L_y \times L_z$, where $L_x = L_z = 26$ cm, $L_y=56$ cm and the axis $z$ is in the vertical direction.
 The side walls of the chamber are made of transparent Perspex with the thickness of $1$ cm.

 A vertical mean temperature gradient in the turbulent air flow is formed by attaching two aluminium heat exchangers to the bottom and top walls of the test section (a heated bottom and a cooled top wall of the chamber).
-The temperature difference between the top and bottom plates, $\Delta T$, in the experiments are from 40 K to 70 K. The top plate is a bottom wall of the tank with cooling water.
-Temperature of water circulating through the tank and the chiller is kept constant within $0.1$ K. Cold water is pumped into the cooling system through two inlets and flows out through two outlets located at the side wall of the cooling system.
+A thickness of the massive aluminium heat exchangers is 2 cm.
+The top plate is a bottom wall of the tank with cooling water.
+Cold water is pumped into the cooling system through two inlets and flows out through two outlets located at the side wall of the cooling system.
+The bottom plate is attached to the electrical heater with wire tightly laid in the grooves milled in the aluminum plate and provided uniform heating.
+Energy supplied to the heater is varied in order to obtain necessary temperature difference between heater and cooler.
+Characteristic time of heater is approximately 90 min that stabilize applied temperature during measurements.

-We study the effects of complex terrain on the structure of the velocity and temperature fields in stratified turbulence.
-In the laboratory experiments complex terrain is modelled by a wavy bottom wall of the chamber which is manufactured from aluminium.
-The wavy bottom wall has a sinusoidal modulation containing 7 periods with wavelength 7.8 cm and amplitude 1 cm.
-A sketch of the experimental set-up is shown in Fig.~\ref{Fig1}.
-The results of these experiments for the same imposed mean temperature differences between bottom and upper walls are compared with those obtained in the experimental set-up with a smooth plane bottom wall.
+We study the effects of complex terrain on the structure of the velocity and temperature fields in temperature stratified turbulence.
+In the laboratory experiments complex terrain is modelled by a wavy bottom surface of the chamber which is manufactured from aluminium.
+It is produced from a plate of a thickness 4 cm.
+The wavy bottom surface has a sinusoidal modulation containing 7 periods with wavelength 8 cm and amplitude 1 cm.
+A sketch of the experimental set-up is shown in Figs.~\ref{Fig1} and~\ref{Fig2}.
+The results of these experiments are compared to those obtained in experiments with a smooth plane bottom surface at the same temperature difference between the top and bottom plates.